nojsja/electron-re/README.md

 - 2）MessageChannel
 - 3）ProcessManager

 Using `electron-re` to generate some service processs and communicate between `main process`,`render process` and `service`.
 In some `Best Practices` of electron tutorials, it suggests to put your code that occupying cpu into rendering process instead of in main process, exactly you can use it for.
-Check usage of `Servcie` and `MessageChannel` below.
+Check usage of `Service` and `MessageChannel` below.

 2. In Nodejs/Electron Project